 She is surrounded by friends who are Others in the world, like her and The Asset.
 Her neighbor, a gay man named Giles played by Richard Jenkins who deals with homophobia hurting his life, and her best friend and co-worker, a black woman who deals with racism and sexism at the lab, Zelda, played by Octavia Spencer.
 As she falls in love with The Asset, they see her changing, Elisa is happier, accepted, and whole.
 When she learns that he is about to be killed and sees him tortured, she hatches a plan to save him.
 Initially hesitant, she shows her friends that although The Asset may not be human, if they do nothing, neither are they.

-Del Toro’s Oscar wins for Best Director and Best Picture show that these stories of acceptance, love, and suffering are ones that can told through the lens of fantasy and horror.
+Guillermo del Toro’s Oscar wins for Best Director and Best Picture show that these stories of acceptance, love, and suffering are ones that can be told through the lens of fantasy and horror.
 Too often creators from marginalized communities are made to feel less than by those outside their communities and those inside of it for choosing to make movies that do not speak to specific causes outright.
-Especially when that looming burden of showcasing their communities weighing their decisions.
-Del Toro’s win, as well as Peele’s win for Best Original Screenplay for Get Out (which used horror to talk about fetishization of black bodies, pervasive liberal racism, as well as other important issues in our country today and force the audience to confront it), prove that fantasy and horror is not only able to be considered high art, but are also vital genres to tell the stories of horrific times and real experiences.
+Especially when that looming burden of showcasing their communities weighs their decisions.
+Del Toro’s win, as well as Peele’s win for Best Original Screenplay for Get Out (which used horror to talk about the fetishization of Black bodies, pervasive liberal racism, as well as other important issues in our country today and force the audience to confront it), prove that fantasy and horror is not only able to be considered high art but are also vital genres to tell the stories of horrific times and real experiences.

 “I wanna tell you, everyone who is dreaming of a parable, of using genre fantasy to talk about things that are real in the world today, you can do it.
 This is a door, kick it open, and come in.”